 Lead single and EP opener, “Pavement Age,” struts in on pulsing bass, drums, and guitar while Nops’s snarling, Julian Casablancas-tenor leaps in: “Well if you still can’t stand and you still can’t talk/And you still don’t care or feel good enough/ I believe in the cause of a different force/It’s a lot like religion but it could be worse.”
 The chorus combusts with fuzz as Nops pleads over and over, “Oh no, I can change!”
 Here, a Fun Years toy guitar makes its first appearance in a mutilated MIDI guitar solo after the first chorus.

 Follow-up, “Things You Can’t Take Back,” is all slow-burn riffing in service of Nops’s gentle vocals before its chorus erupts, complete with squealing guitar leads.
-“Punishment” hums in on Edgerton’s and Oblivion’ relentless bass-and-drum grit with Ciurea’s warped guitar leads riding shotgun, while “Venom Denim” is a spastic, unpredictable garage-grunge centrepiece.
+“Punishment” hums in on Weber’s and Oblivion’ relentless bass-and-drum grit with Ciurea’s warped guitar leads riding shotgun, while “Venom Denim” is a spastic, unpredictable garage-grunge centrepiece.

-“Eventually” recalls the best bits of the west coast’s alt-guitar pop tradition with bubblegum riffing and Edgerton’s airtight basslines.
+“Eventually” recalls the best bits of the west coast’s alt-guitar pop tradition with bubblegum riffing and Weber’s airtight basslines.
 Nops alternates between a low-register groan and breathless bellow on the chorus: “So bite in as hard as you can/Till you get what you want from me!”
 The warped Fun Years guitar magic makes another cameo here with a screeching lead.

 The tracks on Eventually reveal a keen melodic sensibility and an insatiable urge to distort that sensibility to create something new.
-Edgerton says the EP represents a new level of depth and experimentation for a group that is relentless in its desire to present something novel made from that which is routine.
+Weber says the EP represents a new level of depth and experimentation for a group that is relentless in its desire to present something novel made from that which is routine.
 This translates to a record that’s essential and accessible, something which at each turn blasts out emotional sonar pings that hit deep and bounce back something newer and weirder and, somehow, better.

 Copyright © 2015.
 Auteur Research, All Rights Reserved